Daniel's Weblog

 Recording temperature into InfluxDB isn’t very useful if I can’t visualize it.
 Thanksfully, Grafana exists.

-This is post number II in a series describing my DIY temperature and humidity sensors.
+This is part 2 in a series describing my DIY temperature and humidity sensors.

 Grafana Setup